lamyj/sycomore/README.md

 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/sycomore)
 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/sycomore.svg)](https://anaconda.org/conda-forge/sycomore)

 Sycomore is an MRI simulation toolkit providing Bloch simulation, Extended Phase Graphs (EPG) (both regular and discrete, including 3D), and Configuration Models.
-Sycomore is a Python packge in which all computationnaly-intensive operations are run by a C++ backend, providing a very fast runtime and further acceleration through [OpenMP][].
+Sycomore is a Python packge in which all computationnaly-intensive operations are run by a C++ backend, providing a very fast runtime.

 Sycomore is free software, released under the [MIT license][], and its source code is available on [GitHub][].